trws/flux-security/doc/man5/flux-config-security.rst

 As with :core:man5:`flux-config`, Flux security configuration files follow the TOML file format, with configuration subdivided by function into separate TOML tables.
-The tables for each heirarchy may all appear in a single ``.toml`` file or be fragmented in multiple files that match the appropriate :linux:man7:`glob` pattern.
+The tables for each hierarchy may all appear in a single ``.toml`` file or be fragmented in multiple files that match the appropriate :linux:man7:`glob` pattern.
 The configuration is assumed to be identical for all Flux components across a given Flux instance.